TrevorBlythe/MentisJS/README.md

-# swagNeuralNet
+# swagnet JS machine learning/evoloution
 A javascript neural network library.
 It can train with backpropagation or neural evoloution!
 Ill post some examples of those soon!
 I am about to be a college student so expect the next four years to be this projects prime.

-Go ahead and run index.html and try it out!
-You will not be dissapointed.
+This project is aimed to be the most simple and intuitive machine learning library out there.
+Inspired by the complicated python ML apis (to make a better one )!

 # This project is coming along!
-Im rewriting it to be as simple as possible, I made this as a tribute to pytorch and tensorflows needlessly complicated api's.
+Im rewriting it to be as simple as possible.
+It is now extremely easy to write your own layers!
+Look in FCLayer.js for a specification on how to write your first one.
-Machine learning is so easy to do.

 Things i will add:
+deconvoloution, soon
-lstm layer
+lstm layer, soon
-padding in conv layer
-more layers
-optimizers like adadelta
+padding in conv layer, at 30 github stars more layers optimizers like adadelta